gmarchesiv/LinearRegression_PeruvianElection2021/README.md

 # Tableu file:
 •	Tableau – Capstone Geoanalysis: shows patterns of outlier votes for both candidates by  State.

+Jupyter notebooks and Tableau file are inside notebook folder.

 # CSV files
 To use with Capstone EDA
 •	first_round.csv: original Spanish version of first round election results pre-EDA